 Personally, I use this finer level detail for my profile information, but not for individual questions.

 (At the end of the day, it’s a trade-off between the additional time needed to create the links, and the level of benefit received for doing so.
 I prefer to keep question-level tracking as simple as possible.)

-- This only gives you a partial indication of the results you are getting from Quora, and doesn’t tell you the whole story, such as how many people are seeing your domain name in your credential, and visiting you that way..
+- Even with this tracking in place, it only gives you a partial indication of the results you are getting from Quora.
+It doesn't for example tell you how many people are seeing your domain name in your credential, and visiting you that way..

 How to Use Quora for Research

 Quora gives you direct insight into exactly what people want to know about in relation to your niche.

 You can also see just how popular certain questions are by looking at: